Sherri Brantley

-Sherri Brantley is an American politician from Kansas that currently represents the 112th district of the Kansas House of Representatives since 2024 as a Republican.
+Sherri Brantley is an American politician from Kansas who currently represents the 112th district of the Kansas House of Representatives.
+She is a Republican.

 Biography

 Brantley graduated from Great Bend High School in 1984 and graduated from the University of Central Oklahoma in 1989 with a degree in elementary education.
 She earned a Master of Science degree in Elementary Education/English Speakers of Other Languages in 2004 and a Master of Science in Building Administration in 2008 from Fort Hays State University (SHSU).
 In 2014 she earned an Educational Doctorate in Educational Leadership from Walden University.
 Brantley had a 32-year career as a math teacher across Oklahoma and Kansas including working as a professor at SHSU before becoming a Math specialist for Kansas MTSS and Alignment.

 State representative

 Brantley sought to replace outgoing State Representative Tory Marie Blew in 2024, running unopposed in the Republican primary.
-Her prior political experience was limited to being the Precinct Committeewoman for Eureka Township.
+Her prior political experience was limited to being the Precinct Committeewoman for the Eureka Township.